josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 > **What part of the Swan experience does this song let us hear?**

 That may be:
-- the moment attention stops meaning only danger,
-- the discovery that other people can admire rather than punish,
+- learning that attention can have meanings other than punishment,
 - defensive display becoming self-directed display,
 - anger becoming intelligible in context,
 - cultural self-possession,
 - the pleasure of refusing translation,
-- the discovery of positive interpersonal power,
+- learning to distinguish coercive power from reciprocal or wanted interpersonal vulnerability,
 - the difference between being observed and being seen,
 - the experience of looking back,
 - the recovery of editorial control,